CodeScop/Oge-Mai-Field-Guide/desexpeditionresources.md

-LAST UPDATED 2 APR 2020
+LAST UPDATED 6 MAY 2020

 Note that again, I'm only including info for the Desert Expedition, and only for the Dig Site and Ruins at that.
 See the Desert Resources section for a somewhat more comprehensive list.
 The Shrine of Ages gets its own section entirely.